Number : Season 19, serial 2 of 7.

 Having no culture of their own.
 The Urbankans make frequent trips to Earth, to pinch representatives from various time periods; to amuse them and become slaves – on their spaceship.

-In execution though, Four To Doomsday is at least – 2 parts, too long.
-It has long drawn out sequences and exposition, for no particular reason other than to waste running time.
-Such as, the bizarre cultural dance numbers; which take-up much of parts – 2, 3 & 4.
+In execution though, Four To Doomsday is at least – 2 episodes, too long.
+It has long drawn out sequences and exposition, for no particular reason.
+Other than to waste the long running time.
+Such as, the bizarre cultural dance numbers; which take-up much of episodes – 2, 3 & 4.

-If Four To Doomsday was re-edited and condensed into a much punchier 2 part format, with the additional exposition abandoned.
-It would be a much better episode.
+If Four To Doomsday was re-edited and condensed into a much punchier 2 episode format, with the additional exposition abandoned.
+It would be a much better shaped episode, indeed.

-I recently reviewed The Awakening and was impressed by the much sharper pacing of it, due to only being a 2-part episode.
-Four To Doomsday could also benefit from a such a harsh recut.
+I recently reviewed Davison era story: The Awakening and was impressed by the much sharper (and punchier), pacing of it, due to only being a 2-part story.
+Four To Doomsday could also benefit, from a such a harsh recut.

 “……the Urbankans have visited Earth four times and taken at least one cultural representative, and this time they’re coming for good.
 Well, I say good.
 Three billion Earthlings plus three billion Urbankans, I really don’t think so.
 I really don’t think so at all!”
 The Doctor

-Although Adric is a highly logical mathematical genius, this betrayal of the Doctor makes him completely unlikable.
-It’s no surprise then, that he was written out at the end of season 19, the writers having failed his character.
+Although Adric is a highly logical mathematical genius, this betrayal of the Fifth Doctor doesn’t do his already unlikeable character any favours.
+It’s no surprise then, that he was written out at the end of season 19, the writers having miserably failed his character.

 On the plus side though, for an episode of Who; set design is expansive and detailed.
-The Urbankans spaceship occupies a number of large sets, which is a bit of a departure from the usual closed in Beeb sets.
-Money and studio floorspace on the programme, usually being at a premium.
+The Urbankans spaceship occupies a number of large sets, which is a bit of a departure from the usual closed-in BBC Who sets.
+Money and studio floorspace on the programme, usually being at a premium – at other times.

-In retrospect, Four To Doomsday is not the best Davison Who and its certainly not the worst.
+In retrospect, Four To Doomsday is not the best Davison Doctor Who – and it’s certainly not the worst.
 It sits somewhere in the middle, as an average – ‘could have been better’ adventure.